david-sai/bruin-bowl/README.md

 5. Go to GitHub and submit a PR to merge your changes into the dev branch.

 ## Credits
-Created by Andrew, Brayden, Daniel, David, Jon, Zach CS35L Group name: Six Body Problem
+Created by Andrew, Brayden, Daniel, David, Jonathan, Zach CS35L Group name: Six Body Problem
 Group number: 27